Muniafu/Muniafu/README.md

 - 👋 Hi, I’m @Muniafu
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning software Development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on...
-- 📫 How to reach me elambaraka@2019@gmail.com
+- 📫 How to reach me at elambaraka@2019@gmail.com

 <!---
 Muniafu/Muniafu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.